parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 # Background
 > "The finding of this strong correlation between detectability and preference offers wide implications for art history and human cognition as it points to a mechanism that allows us to derive pleasure from searching for and finding meaningful patterns."
 [1] <br>

-Gestalt theory has been around for a while and it was suggested that it was never initially proven, that people prefer art in which they can recognize patterns and structures.
+Gestalt theory has been around for a while but it was never initially proven, that people prefer art in which they can recognize patterns and structures.
 The experiment we reproduce acknowledge this lack of scientific proof of a relation that was proposed in many different contexts: philosophy, psychology and neuroscience.
 Cubist art is chosen, since it is a mixture of forms, which need to be assembled by the viewer - and that are more or less easy to detect.
 Reviewing the experiment we noticed that only 20 participants were tested and a strong positive correlation between likliness and understanding was suggested [1].
 We aim to have more participants for our study to get a broader and more reliable result.

 # Research questions
 Is there a positive relation between the recognition of patterns and structures and the likleness of a cubist painting?